oscar-vmp/Practica1/README.md

 		return "Succes"

 La salida
+		select 	e.*,ep.id,ep.distancia, a.ID,a.Name, a.Street,a.Price, a.Latitude, a.Longitude, a.Bedrooms, a.Beds, a.Bathrooms, 		a.Room_Type
-    INSERT OVERWRITE DIRECTORY 'gs://segmento_practicas_ov/output' ROW FORMAT DELIMITED FIELDS TERMINATED BY '|' select 	e.*,ep.id,ep.distancia, a.ID,a.Name, a.Street,a.Price, a.Latitude, a.Longitude, a.Bedrooms, a.Beds, a.Bathrooms, 		a.Room_Type
+`INSERT OVERWRITE DIRECTORY 'gs://segmento_practicas_ov/output' ROW FORMAT DELIMITED FIELDS TERMINATED BY '|'
+		`select 	e.*,ep.id,ep.distancia, a.ID,a.Name, a.Street,a.Price, a.Latitude, a.Longitude, a.Bedrooms, a.Beds, a.Bathrooms, 		a.Room_Type `
-	from eventos e INNER JOIN evento_piso ep
+		`from eventos e INNER JOIN evento_piso ep `
-	ON e.evento_id=ep.evento_id
+		`ON e.evento_id=ep.evento_id `
-	INNER JOIN airbnb a
+		`INNER JOIN airbnb a `
-	ON ep.id=a.id
+		`ON ep.id=a.id `
-	where e.descripcion='Maldita Nerea' and ep.distancia < 1000;
+		`where e.descripcion='Maldita Nerea' and ep.distancia < 1000;`